 (a) Carrying out the expert review process, prior to the peer review to be undertaken by the Committee on Environmental Policy;

-(b) Providing guidance to the ECE secretariat and the Committee on Environmental Policy on all substantive and organizational matters arising in the implementation of the ECE Environmental Performance Review Programme;
+(b) Providing guidance to the Committee on Environmental Policy and the ECE secretariat on all substantive and organizational matters arising from the implementation of the ECE Environmental Performance Review Programme;

-(c) Assisting the ECE secretariat in coordinating the Environmental Performance Review Programme with processes that have a bearing on it that are under way in other international institutions, inter alia, the European Environment Agency, the Organization for Economic Cooperation and Development (OECD), the United Nations Environment Programme and the World Health Organization.
+(c) Assisting the ECE secretariat in coordinating the Environmental Performance Review Programme with processes that have a bearing on it and that are under way in other international institutions, including: the European Environment Agency, the Organization for Economic Cooperation and Development, the United Nations Environment Programme and the World Health Organization.

-6. The guidance of the Expert Group to the ECE secretariat and Committee on Environmental Policy will include:
+6. The guidance of the Expert Group to the Committee on Environmental Policy and the ECE secretariat may include:

 (a) Identification of opportunities and requirements for improving the conduct of reviews, including in response to existing and emerging environmental challenges and global processes such as the 2030 Agenda for Sustainable Development;

-(b) Assessment of environmental trends relevant to the environmental performance review process in non OECD member countries, including through the organization of joint meetings, seminars and workshops at the regional and subregional levels, where these are demand-driven.
+(b) Assessment of environmental trends relevant to the environmental performance review process in countries reviewed or under review, including through the organization of joint meetings, seminars and workshops at the regional and subregional levels, where these are demand-driven;

-7. The core members of the Expert Group are nominated by the ECE member States.
-The secretariat will invite international institutions pursuing related work to participate in the work of the Expert Group.
+7. The members of the Expert Group are nominated by the ECE member States.
+The secretariat may invite international institutions pursuing related work to participate in the work of the Expert Group.

-8. While taking decisions on an environmental performance review report under review and its recommendations, the Expert Group shall take into consideration the inputs by the reviewing countries, the members of the Committee on Environmental Policy and experts delegated by the Committee who participate in the meeting.
+8. While taking decisions on an environmental performance review report under review and its recommendations, the Expert Group shall take into consideration the inputs by the countries under review, the members of the Committee on Environmental Policy and experts delegated by the Committee who participate in the meeting.

-9. The Expert Group shall elect its chair and vice-chair(s).
+9. The Expert Group shall elect its chair and up to two vice-chairs.

-10. The Expert Group shall report annually on its activities to the Committee on Environmental Policy and may raise any issue with the Committee on Environmental Policy that it deems necessary for the implementation of its mandate.
+10. The Expert Group shall report annually on its activities to the Committee on Environmental Policy and may raise any issues with the Committee that it deems necessary for the implementation of its mandate.

-11. The mandate of the Expert Group will cover a four-year period, from the beginning of 2019 to the end of 2022.
+11. The mandate of the Expert Group shall cover a four-year period, from the beginning of 2023 to the end of 2026.